natxocc/sigpro/docs/api/each.md

 ## Performance Tips

-- **Stable keys** – Use a real `id` (like a database primary key).
+- **Stable keys** – Use a property that never changes (like a database primary key).
 Avoid `Math.random()` or array `index` for lists that can be reordered.
-- **State preservation** – If a list item contains an input or a local state, using a stable key ensures that state is preserved even when the list is filtered or sorted.
+- **State preservation** – If a list item contains an input or local state, using a stable key ensures that state is preserved even when the list is filtered or sorted.
 - **Lazy item functions** – If an item is expensive to render, wrap it in a function: `() => ExpensiveComponent(item)`.
 The component is only created when the item actually appears in the DOM.

 ---